Open House Real Estate Flyer: How to Design, Print, and Promote One That Gets Results

 At a minimum, every effective open house real estate flyer should include:

 • Clear headline: Make it obvious this is an open house—not a generic listing or promotion.
+If you want to add a tagline that sticks, explore these real estate marketing slogans for inspiration.

 • Date and time: Use large, readable text so it can’t be missed at a glance.